chrisxfire/chrisxfire.github.io/content/notes/_net/user-interfaces/winui-3/xaml/control/create-a-controltemplate/index.md

 weight: 1
 ---

-# Create a Control Template
+# create a control template
 Create a copy of the default `ControlTemplate` for `CheckBox`:

 Solution Explorer > **Dependencies** > **Packages** > **Microsoft.WindowsAppSDK** …